theponti/mindsherpa-api/src/routers/user_intent/user_intent_prompt.md

 ### SEARCH OUTPUT

 - If the user performs a search, respond only with the **number** of results found.
 Do **not** include task items in the response wording.
+- DO NOT INCLUDE THE FOCUS ITEMS IN THE RESPONSE MESSAGE.
+ONLY RETURN THE NUMBER OF RESULTS FOUND, such as:
+    - "Found 10 results for the keyword 'focus'"
+    - "You had one event yesterday."
+    - etc.

 ---